psimion/SuppData_Delsuc_BMCBiol_2017_Datation_Tunicata/README.md

 ## Dataset

 **Delsuc_BMCBiol_2017_Supermatrix_seqCat.nex**
-Nexus file containing the 258 single-gene alignements used for building a supermatrix.
+Nexus file containing the 258 trimmed single-gene alignements as used for building a supermatrix.

+**258_genes_raw**
+This folder contains the 258 initial single-gene alignments (fasta format) before any post-processing.

 **Delsuc_BMCBiol_2017_Supermatrix.fasta**
 Fasta version of the supermatrix used in the study.